Fireworks Pet Safety Tips

 If your pet is picked up by animal control you might need to prove ownership.
 Or if you need to make flyers you will need a current, clear picture ready to go.

 If your pet does get nervous with the loud noises, it helps to have a quiet area for them to rest.
-This is also helpful during any festivities like parties and barbeques.
+This is also helpful during any festivities like parties and barbecues.

 If your dog or cat were to get really nervous, jumping out an open window can look like an easy escape.
 Even screens might not stop a determined pet, so be safe and keep them securely latched.

-Your dog may never have shown an interesting jumping a fence before, but scary noises can push a dog to new limits.
+Your dog may never have shown an interest in jumping a fence before, but scary noises can push a dog to new limits.
 I have even heard of dogs that jumped the fence while their person was in the yard with them, so be overly cautious.

 For pets that are extra nervous, you can try all sorts of calming items.
-Loud music that drowns out the sound of the fireworks may help.
-So can Thundershirts, essential oils and CBD oil (check with experts on these first as some can be toxic to pets).
+Loud music that drowns out the sound of the fireworks may help and so may calming music for dogs.
+So can ThunderShirts, essential oils, and CBD oil (check with experts on these first as some can be toxic to pets).